Getting Started

 Cherry trees are usually vigorous and productive.
 However, poor growing conditions or certain diseases can sometimes cause problems.
 These include:

-Immature fruits being shed in early summer – this can be due to poor pollination or lack of water when fruits are developing.
-Correct pruning, and watering in dry spells, can reduce the problem – see our guide to cherry fruit drop
+- Immature fruits being shed in early summer – this can be due to poor pollination, lack of water when fruits are developing, or other adverse weather conditions.
+Correct pruning and of young fruit can reduce the problem – for more information see our guide to cherry fruit drop

-Die-back of branches and discoloured leaves – this can be caused by the fungal disease silver leaf (see below).
-To avoid infection, take care to prune in summer, after harvesting, when the spores are less widespread
+- Die-back of branches and discoloured leaves – this can be caused by the fungal disease silver leaf (see below).
+To avoid infection, prune in summer after harvesting

-Dead patches of bark and small holes in leaves – these can be signs of bacterial canker (see below), which may eventually result in branches or whole trees dying
+- Dead patches of and small holes in leaves – these can be signs of bacterial canker (see below), which may eventually result in branches or whole trees dying

-Birds love cherries and can quickly devour the crop unless the tree is covered with netting or fleece before the fruits start to colour up.
-Make sure the netting is held away from the branches with canes.
+Birds love cherries and can quickly devour the crop unless the tree is covered with netting before the fruits start to colour up.
+See the Protecting blossom and fruit section, above.